outdoorsafetylab/moidemd/README.md

 1. Penghu
 1. Kinmen

-# How to use this image
+# How to use (as docker)

-1. Start a container running this image:
+1. Start a container running our public [docker image](https://hub.docker.com/r/outdoorsafetylab/moidemd):
     ```shell
     docker run -it --rm -p 8082:8082 outdoorsafetylab/moidemd
     ```